siyul-park/uniflow/docs/debugging.md

 ### Process

-To view detailed information about a specific process, use this command.
-You can check the status and related information of a process by using its ID.
+Views detailed information about a specific process.
+Use the process's ID to check its status and related information.

 ```sh
 (debug) process              # View details of the current process